gabrielganzer/EZGas/README.md

 Final project presented to the Software Engineering 19/20 course at Politecnico di Torino.
 Authors: Marco Bellavia, Gabriel Ganzer, Gianluca Morabito, Francesco Xia.

 Each gas station in Italy is free to define the price of fuels (regular gasoline, premium gasoline, diesel, methane).
-Drivers are interested in finding as easily as possible the gas station in a specific area of the city, possibly with the cheapest price.
+Drivers are interested in finding as easy as possible the gas station in a specific area of the city, possibly with the cheapest price.

 EZGas is a crowdsourcing service that allows users to:
 * collect prices of fuels in different gas stations